-Kudremukh is a hill range in the Chikmagalur district of Karnataka and it is a part of the Western Ghats.
+Kudremukh is a hill range in the Chikmagalur district of Karnataka and it is part of the Western Ghats.
 The region of Kudremukh is also a popular hill station.
-With its rolling grasslands and dense forests, this place is a bio-diversity hotspot.
+With its rolling grasslands and dense forests, this place is a biodiversity hotspot.

 The wet climate and rich vegetation supports a huge variety of fauna.
-It has gaurs, chitals, barking deer, sambhar, Malabar giant squirrels, flying squirrels, Langurs, macaques, porcupines, wild boars and mongoose.
+It has gaurs, chitals, barking deer, sambar, Malabar giant squirrels, flying squirrels, langurs, macaques, porcupines, wild boars and mongoose.
 The jungles near this region are also home to tigers, leopards, jackals and wild dogs.

 Why Tourists Prefer Kudremukh

 There are many interesting destinations that you can visit near the town of Kudremukh and these include the Lakhya Dam, the Radha Krishna Temple, Gangamoola Hills and Hanuman Gundi Waterfalls, where water falls from a height of 100 feet into interesting natural rock formations.
 This serene spot is ideal for a picnic when you visit Kudremukh.